Archdiocese of New York: 1850 to 1885

-At this point, the new archdiocese consisted of New York City, Richmond County and Bronx Counties, and the seven counties north of the city.
+At this point, the new archdiocese consisted of New York City, Richmond County, and the seven counties north of the city.
 In 1858, Hughes laid the cornerstone for the present St. Patrick's Cathedral in Manhattan.

 In July 1863, during the American Civil War, Hughes used his influence to help stop the Draft Riots in Lower Manhattan.
-They were started by Irish working men as a protest against conscription into the Union Army, but devolved into race riots that killed 119 African-Americans and resulted in the burning of many buildings.
+They were started by Irish working men as a protest against their conscription into the Union Army.
+However, the protests soon devolved into mass violence with widespread destruction throughout the city.
+Some rioters specifically targeted African-Americans, lynching several.
 Very ill at the time, Hughes appeared on his balcony to address several thousand people, urging them to be peaceful and loyal to the United States.
 Other priests in Manhattan confronted mobs, stopping their rampages.
 Hughes died on January 3, 1864.

 To replace Hughes, Pope Pius IX named Bishop John McCloskey in January 1865 as the second archbishop of New York.
-When the original St. Patrick's Cathedral was destroyed by fire in 1866, he rebuilt it in two years.
+When the original St. Patrick’s Cathedral was destroyed by fire in 1866, he rebuilt it in two years.
 McCloskey presided over the dedication of the present Patrick's Cathedral in 1879.
-In October 1880, Pope Leo XIII named Bishop Michael Corrigan as coadjutor archbishop to assist McCloskey.
+In October 1880, Pope Leo XIII named Bishop Michael Corrigan as coadjutor archbishop to assist the aged McCloskey.

 In response to the growing Catholic population in New York, McCloskey established 88 new parishes, including the first parish for African-Americans along with new parishes for the Polish and Italian communities.
 The number of priests rose from 150 to 400 during his tenure.
 At the time of McCloskey's death in 1885, there were 37,000 children enrolled at archdiocesan schools.
 He also established several charitable societies for children and a hospital for the mentally ill.

 On July 25, 1885, Pope Leo XIII transferred the Bahamas to the Archdiocese of New York.
-The shipping connections between New York City and the islands made it easy for the archdiocese to administer them.
+The shipping connections between New York City and the islands made it easier for the archdiocese to administer them.
+This situation would continue until 1932.